I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Anything that attaches to the exterior of your RV is a potential source for leaks, but if you seal well, you should never see a leak!

-Third, use your sense of smell to tell you whether there is water lying in your coach.
+Use your sense of smell to tell you whether there is water lying in your coach.
 Mildew and mold have very distinct odors, and you need to pay attention to them if the odor in your coach is “off”.
-A well maintained motor home or camper should always smell dry and be free of odors.
+A well-maintained motorhome or camper should always smell dry and be free of odors.

 In addition to these steps, when using your unit do everything possible to keep humidity at a minimum and condensation from forming.
-You will find specific directions for doing this in How to Prevent and Repair RV Water Intrusion Problems, so make sure that you take the time to read it.
+You will find specific directions for doing this in How to Protect Your RV From Water Damage and Flooding, so make sure that you take the time to read it.

 A Final Word Of Caution